 Appraisers can tell you a lot about the neighborhoods in which they appraise.
 They thoroughly understand the value of certain features to the residents of that area.
 Then, the appraiser researches recent sales in the vicinity and finds properties which are 'comparable' to the home being appraised.
 By assigning a dollar value to certain items such as upgraded appliances, extra bathrooms, additional living area, quality of construction, lot size, we add or subtract from each comparable's sales price so that they more accurately portray the features of subject.

 Once all necessary adjustments have been made, the appraiser reconciles the adjusted sales prices of all the comps and then derives an opinion of what the subject could sell for.
 When it comes to knowing the true value of features of homes in Sedalia and Pettis, Lowman Appraiser's & Consultant's can't be beat.
 This approach to value is most often awarded the most importance when an appraisal is for a real estate purchase.

 Valuation Using the Income Approach

 Examining the data from all applicable approaches, the appraiser is then ready to document an estimated market value for the subject property.
-It is important to note that while the appraised value is probably the most accurate indication of what a property is worth, it probably will not be the price at which the property closes.
+It is important to note that while the appraised value is probably the most reliable indication of what a property is worth, it may not be the price at which the property closes.
 It's not uncommon for prices to be driven up or down by extenuating circumstances like the motivation or urgency of a seller or 'bidding wars'.
-Regardless, the appraised value is often used as a guideline for lenders who don't want to loan a buyer more money than they could recover in case they had to sell the property again.
-At the end of the day, an appraiser from Lowman Appraiser's & Consultant's will help you get the most accurate property value, so you can make profitable real estate decisions.
+Regardless, the appraised value is typically used as a guideline for lenders who don't want to loan a buyer more money than the property is actually worth.
+Here's what it all boils down to, an appraiser from Lowman Appraiser's & Consultant's will help you get the most fair and balanced property value, so you can make wise real estate decisions.